 With Node.js, you’ll have no problem scaling your application horizontally through multiple servers or vertically in a single server.
 By using a single thread for dealing with non-blocking IO requests, Node.js applications consume fewer resources when working with multiple connections concurrently.

 Node.js is an open-source tool, so developers can use it freely.
 Moreover, they’re encouraged to contribute to the Node.js project to improve its performance and add more features to it.
 Plus, because of the many libraries available in the Node.js ecosystem, developers can use them to build their applications instead of having to create their own libraries from scratch.
 Almost all of the functionalities or integrators you need when working with Node.js are already available in existing libraries.
-Lastly, thanks to its popularity, if software developers have issues when working with Node.js, they can simply get help on Stack Overflow since there are a lot of developers already using Node.js for their projects who would be happy to answer questions.
+Lastly, thanks to its popularity, if software developers have issues or make Node.js mistakes they can simply get help on Stack Overflow since there are a lot of developers already using Node.js for their projects who would be happy to answer questions.

 Types of Node.js Apps